-Students & staff at St. Aidan’s high school in Harrogate are reaping the benefits during a chilly start to the year after calling in Ventrolla to upgrade the sixth-form building’s ageing sash windows.
+Students and staff at St. Aidan’s High School in Harrogate are reaping the benefits during a chilly start to the year after calling in Ventrolla to upgrade the sixth-form building’s ageing sash windows.

 “The windows were in a very poor condition this time last year, making it very unpleasant during both the summer and winter.
 When you needed air to circulate they wouldn’t open and when you wanted to keep warm they would let draughts in.”

 “Thanks to Ventrolla this was all resolved, making a huge difference in comfort without affecting the characteristics of this beautiful period building.”

 “They were very accommodating throughout the project, with work taking place out of term time, and finished on time to a high standard.”